Azure/AzureStack-QuickStart-Templates/ad-non-ha/Readme.md

 +	A Virtual Network
 +	One Storage Account
 +	One external load balancer
-+	One VM configured as Domain Controller for a new forest with a single domain
++	One A1 size VM configured as Domain Controller for a new forest with a single domain

 The external load balancer creates an RDP NAT rule to allow connectivity to the AD VM created.